 The result is that the planning process for NHS, social care and public health services in West Yorkshire and Harrogate – which the Board is somehow now responsible for – is in no way rational or fit for purpose.

-And boy does it show in the draft 5 Year Strategy 2019-24, which has to be submitted to NHS England by 27th September.
+The Board’s draft 5 Year Strategy 2019-24 has to be submitted to NHS England by 27th September.
 It is meant to detail how the Integrated Care System is going to carry out the NHS Long Term Plan.